 3. A map or drawing of the property site showing the location of the tree(s) and photo(s) of the tree(s).
 Place a ribbon around the tree(s).

-- Mail the application and check payment to City Hall (attn.: Building Department).
+- Mail the application and check payment to City Hall (attn.: Planning Department).

 - Drop off the application and check into the brown metal box attached to the wall located to the right of City Hall's front door.

 - Credit card payments can be made online (contact staff), at City Hall during open counter hours, or over phone

 Fees can be waived, and no hearing will be required, for the following:

 1. Emergency Removal: poses an immediate hazard and is an immediate danger to life or property.
 Contact planning department prior to removal or Central Marin Fire or Police if necessary when City Hall is closed.
 For hazards that are not an emergency (no immediate removal required) submit a Heritage Tree application for review.

 2. Fire Prone Tree: Fire prone trees are defined as Acacia (any over 50 feet in height), Arborvitae, California Bay, Bishop Pine, Cedars, Coulter Pine, Cypress, Douglas Fir, Eucalyptus Species (Blue Gum and Red Gum), False Cypress, Gray Pine, Junipers, Knobcone Pine, Larch Trees, Monterey Pine, Spruces, Torrey Pine, and Yew.
 Requires investigation, verification, and approval by the Fire Department prior to issuance of a permit.
 The Fire Marshal will make this determination.

 3. Planning Commission Approvals: Tree removals approved in conjunction with projects approved by the Planning Commission that include heritage tree removal.
 Requires verification and approval by Planning Division Staff before the issuance of a permit.